 Arroz con Leche

-Arroz con Leche, or rice pudding, is truly a dessert of the world.
-It is popular in many cultures and each adds to this dish a particular flavor or ingredient.
-In Peru, it is believed that this dish was first made in the Convent of Santa Clara, which was founded in 1606, after the Spaniards introduced rice to Peruvian cuisine.
+Arroz con Leche, or milk rice pudding, is truly a dessert of the world.
+Though it likely originated in Spain or the Middle East, it is popular in many cultures and each adds to this dish a particular flavor or ingredient.
+In Lima, it is believed that this dish was made popular by nuns at the Convent of Santa Clara, which was founded in 1606.

 INGREDIENTS